carpentries-incubator/multidimensional-biodiversity-data/_episodes/03-cleaned_example.md

 - "How to explore multidimensional biodiversity data?"
 - "What kinds of analyses can we do with MBD?"
 objectives:
-- "Explore and perform summary analyses on an example dataset" (Jacob, Isaac)
+- "Explore and perform summary analyses on an example dataset (Jacob, Isaac)"
-- "Work through example analyses on a cleaned dataset" (Renata, Isaac)
+- "Work through example analyses on a cleaned dataset (Renata, Isaac)"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---